open-mmlab/mmskeleton/README.md

 - Python (>=3.6)
 - [PyTorch](http://pytorch.org/) (Release version 0.4.0)
 - [Openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) (Optional: for demo only)
-- FFmpeg (Optional: for demo only)
+- FFmpeg (Optional: for demo only), which can be installed by `sudo apt-get install ffmpeg`
 - Other Python libraries can be installed by `pip install -r requirements.txt`

 ### Installation